food lion feeds

 As part of the challenge, each school selects one or two MVP Student Hunger Ambassadors responsible for leading the effort.
 Each participating school receives funds to support the activities and to provide a stipend to the student Ambassador(s).

-NCCE members who have participated in the Challenge:
+Colleges/universities who have participated in the partnership since 2018:

 1. Alamance Community College